TrellixVulnTeam/swahilipython_SCMU/Doc/howto/urllib2.rst

 The ``HTTPBasicAuthHandler`` uses an object called a password manager to handle the mapping of URLs and realms to passwords and usernames.
-If you know what the realm is (from the authentication header sent by the server), then you can use a ``HTTPPasswordMgr``.
+If you know what the realm is (kutoka the authentication header sent by the server), then you can use a ``HTTPPasswordMgr``.
 Frequently one doesn't care what the realm is.
 In that case, it is convenient to use ``HTTPPasswordMgrWithDefaultRealm``.
 This allows you to specify a default username and password for a URL.
 This will be supplied